 For example, to start the block operation the ap_start register must be set to 1.
 The device will then proceed and read any inputs grouped into the AXI4-Lite slave interface from the register in the interface.
-When the block completes operation, the ap_done, ap_idle and ap_ready registers will be set by the hardware output ports and the results for any output ports grouped into the AXI4-Lite slave interface read from the appropriate register.
-This is the same operation described in Figure 1-38.
+When the block completes operation, the ap_done , ap_idle and ap_ready registers will be set by the hardware output ports and the results for any output ports grouped into the AXI4-Lite slave interface read from the appropriate register.

 The implementation of function argument c in the example above also highlights the importance of some understanding how the hardware ports are operate.
-Function argument c is both read and written to, and is therefore implemented as separate input and output ports c_i and c_o , as explained in Interface Synthesis.
+Function argument c is both read and written to, and is therefore implemented as separate input and output ports c{i} and c{i} , as explained in Interface Synthesis.